JiYou/easyinstall/README.md

            broadcast 192.168.1.255

   After you check your network, you may have to write your network information.
 If you use 192.168.1.1 as your IP of PXE server.
-You may not change localrc file.
+You may not change network configuration in localrc file.
 Otherwise you may have to change your localrc as you network info.